Tennessee Labor Laws Guide

 With that in mind, under FLSA, all employers must keep the following records of each non-exempt employee for at least 3 years:

-Even though employers may use any timekeeping method under FLSA, to better manage employee time tracking and eliminate manual or paper timesheets, employers may consider using a time tracker and timesheet app.
+Although employers may use any timekeeping method under the FLSA, to better manage employee time tracking and eliminate manual or paper timesheets, they may consider using a time tracker and timesheet app.

 Required labor law posters in Tennessee

-Employees must know their employment rights and other work-related information.
+Employees must be aware of their employment rights and other relevant work-related information.
 Therefore, employers must post necessary employment law posters in a visible and accessible place.

 Let’s look at the required labor law posters for Tennessee employers.